MicrosoftDocs/win32/desktop-src/DirectShow/crendererinputpin.md

 ---
-Description: The CBaseRendererInputPin class implements an input pin for the CBaseRenderer class.
+description: The CBaseRendererInputPin class implements an input pin for the CBaseRenderer class.
 Except where noted, the methods in this class delegate to corresponding methods on the CBaseRenderer class. ms.assetid: da3e6aba-c2cc-4fd4-b382-fc4bc7fef774
 title: CRendererInputPin class (Renbase.h) ms.topic: reference